 Burns Prairie Preserve

-Located on Mt.
-Zion Road, south of US-12, in Galien Township, Burns Prairie Preserve is a 38-acre nature preserve that includes a planted prairie, wetlands, and woodlands.
-The Preserve boasts native prairie grasses, such as big bluestem and Indian grass, as well as an abundance of summer-blooming wildflowers, including black-eyed susans and butterfly weed.
+The Preserve boasts native prairie grasses, such as big bluestem and Indian grass, as well as an abundance of summer-blooming wildflowers, including black-eyed Susan, purple coneflower, and butterfly weed.
 A seasonal wetland was also re-established in a drainage area that bisects the Preserve.

-The original 12-acre property was donated to Chikaming Open Lands in 2012 by Lloyd and Pat Burns.
-In 2019 and 2020, with funding from the William Knack Memorial Fund, Jim and Judy Neuman, and other individual donors, Chikaming Open Lands purchased an additional 26 acres of planted native grassland to expand the Preserve.
+The original 12-acre parcel was donated to Chikaming Open Lands in 2012 by Lloyd and Pat Burns.
+In 2012, Chikaming Open Lands was granted financial assistance from the U.S. Fish and Wildlife Service through its Partners for Fish and Wildlife Program to restore the Burns parcel to native prairie and wetlands.
+In 2019 and 2020, Chikaming Open Lands purchased an additional 26 acres of planted native grassland to expand the Preserve, with funding from the William Knack Memorial Fund, Jim and Judy Neuman, and other individual donors.